 You can't miss the headlines.
-Every day it seems as though another celebrity dies from suicide, while the epidemic of deaths related to opiates rages on.
-Recent articles and television series focusing on "deaths of despair" highlight the role of alcohol abuse, opiate dependency and suicide in increasing death rates in the United States and other industrialized countries.
+Almost every week it seems as though another celebrity dies at their own hand, while the rash of deaths related to opiates continues.
+Articles and television series focusing on "deaths of despair" highlight the role of alcohol abuse, opiate dependency and suicide in increasing death rates in the United States and other industrialized countries.

 Despite the high rate of distress, people often avoid seeing a psychotherapist or utilizing mental health and substance abuse resources.
 According to the Anxiety and Depression Association of America, nearly 20% of people will experience debilitating anxiety disorders, yet only a little over a third of them will seek treatment.